Woolly mammoth: Diet

-The molars were adapted to their diet of coarse tundra grasses, with more enamel plates and a higher crown than their earlier southern relatives.
+The molars were adapted to their diet of coarse tundra vegetation, with more enamel plates and a higher crown than their earlier southern relatives.
 The woolly mammoth chewed its food using its powerful jaw muscles to move the mandible forwards and close the mouth, then backward while opening; the sharp enamel ridges cut across each other, grinding the food.
 The ridges were wear-resistant, enabling the animal to chew large quantities of food, often containing grit.
 Woolly mammoths may have used their tusks as shovels to clear snow from the ground, reach the vegetation buried below, and break ice to drink.
 This is indicated on many preserved tusks by flat, polished sections up to 30 cm long, as well as scratches on the part of the surface that would have reached the ground (especially at their outer curvature).
 The tusks were used for obtaining food in other ways, such as digging up plants and stripping off bark.